phagmaier/huffman-coding/README.md

 Never wrote huffman in c++ wanted to try it.
-I apolagize for my terrible code and for my terrible merge sort just wanted to write it fast and dirty not really for any reason just hadn't done it in c
+Also I know you can use a lambda function for the built in sort in c++ but i decided to write my own although in defaultsorting.cpp I use the sorting algo in the algorithm library

+IDK Why i'm writting this no one will read it not even me.
+If you are find a better way to spend your day